British Rail Class 313: Description

-All units have standard class seating only.
+All units had standard class seating only.

 As built, the sliding doors were opened by the passengers.
 Once the driver had stopped the train and the guard had activated the master door release, a passenger could move the door handle gently sideways which operated a switch controlling the individual door opening circuit.
-Many people did not wait for the guard's release and gave the handle a much harder tug, which could open the door even if the train had not stopped.
-Concerns over passenger safety led to the handles being replaced by push-buttons from March 1977.
+Many people did not wait for the guard's release and gave the handle a much harder tug, which could force the door open even if the train had not stopped.
+Concerns over passenger safety rapidly led to removal of the handles, after which the guard had sole control of the doors.
+Passenger-operated push-buttons were provided as replacements for the removed handles from March 1977 onwards.